 Her current research interests include evolutionary fuzzy systems, subgroup discovery, data preparation, neural networks, knowledge extraction based on evolutionary algorithms, and data science.

 Director of the Intelligent Systems and Data Mining Research Group.

 Tampere University of Technology.
-Head of the Computational Medicine and Statistical Learning Laboratory.
+Head of the Predictive Medicine and Data Analytics Laboratory.